AI-In-Population-Health-Lab/Deep-Transfer-Learning-Package-Release-V1/README.md

 Related code:
 `dann_synthetic_withTargetLabel.py`, `dann_synthetic_withTargetLabel_outputAUC.py`

- In the supervised DANN, both source and target training data is be used in training the Label Classifier.
-Both target and source data are used in training Feature Generator and Domain Classifier.
+ In the supervised DANN, both source and target training data is used in training the Label Classifier.
+Both target and source data are used in training the Feature Generator and Domain Classifier.

- In our project, we run the following codes to train the DDTL model under an unsupervised setting----all of input data (.csv files of source and target data) are declared in the `if __name__ == '__main__'` module.
+ In our project, we run the following codes to train the DDTL model under an unsupervised setting----all of the input data (.csv files of source and target data) are declared in the `if __name__ == '__main__'` module.
 ```python
 #run program using default hyperparameters---train all models with different combination of source and target datasets
 python dann_synthetic_withTargetLabel.py